atari-monk/battleship-js/docs/battle_grid.md

 Service is dependent on GameStateService.
 This gets method that checks what is the effect on cell atack in battleship game.

+### PlayerHitService

+This class adheres to SRP:
+Single Respondibility is to provide ability for player to hit battle grid cell.

+Dependency:
+CellHitService
+ElementsService

+### EndTurnAction

+### WinAction

+###